Skip to main content

 Appeal of Academic Dismissal

-If a student is dismissed from the College for academic reasons and not because of any other disciplinary action, the student may appeal the dismissal decision in writing to the Provost via email.
-The student has fifteen (15) business days from the dismissal date to file an appeal.
-The appeal will then be reviewed by the Readmission Committee.
-The decision of the Committee will be communicated to the student.
+If a student is dismissed from the College for academic reasons and does not want to wait the allotted time stated at the time of dismissal, the student may appeal the dismissal decision by completing and submitting a petition to the Provost.
+The student has fifteen (15) calendar days from the dismissal date to submit the petition.
+The appeal will then be reviewed by the Provost.
+The decision of the Provost is final and will be communicated in writing to the student.

-Within fifteen (15) days of receiving the appeal decision, the student may request in writing to the Provost to have his/her case presented to a hearing panel.
-The hearing panel will be comprised of the Dean of the Faculty, two additional faculty members, and one student.
-The hearing will follow the procedures outlined in the Student Code of Conduct.
+Within fifteen (15) calendar days of receiving the Provost's decision, the student may request in writing to the Provost to have their case presented to a hearing panel.
+The hearing panel will be comprised of the Dean of the Faculty, two additional faculty members, and may include one student.
+The hearing will take place within thirty (30) calendar days of the request to the Provost and will follow the procedures outlined in the Student Code of Conduct.
 The decision of the hearing panel is final and cannot be appealed.